-Ginte Regina’s exhibition The Pain of Youth consists of three works; two films and one piece of creative writing.
+Gintė Regina’s exhibition The Pain of Youth consists of three works; two films and one piece of creative writing.
 The artist was inspired to apply for the DeMo residency because of her interest in the German post-war writer Heinrich Böll and his travelogue Irish Journal (1957) which records the author’s experiences across Ireland and Achill Island in County Mayo.
-Ginte’s The Pain of Youth and When God Made Time are inspired by Böll and his memoirs of a transient existence in Ireland.
 In this exhibition the artist sought to evoke a similar sense of affinity with a foreign land, except as a young female artist living in the year 2020.
 Her protagonists, presented in different incarnations, are set against various landscapes as they navigate the world and attempt to find a sense of belonging in their surroundings.

-Ginte Regina is a Lithuanian artist-filmmaker based in London and Vilnius.
+Gintė Regina is a Lithuanian artist-filmmaker based in London and Vilnius.
 In 2018 she had her inaugural solo show at GAO, London.
-In 2017 Ginte was included in the Selected VII programme, showcasing emerging moving image artists in leading venues across the UK and SE Asia.
+In 2017 Gintė was included in the Selected VII programme, showcasing emerging moving image artists in leading venues across the UK and SE Asia.
 The same year she won a Stop Play Record/Channel 4 First Acts commission for a short film, as well as being awarded a travel scholarship for her proposal to make a film in Canada, inspired by the author Alice Munro.
-Ginte is currently working on two short films, one in development and one in post-production.
+Gintė is currently working on a new short film as well as a collection of short stories.

 Previous screenings include: BFI, London (Future Film Presents Scene, 2019) GAO, London (Solo show, 2018) ICA, London (Playback Festival, 2018) Whitechapel Gallery, London (Selected VII, 2017) Hanoi DocLab, Vietnam (Selected VII, 2017) Baltic 39, Newcastle (Da Thirst X Baltic, 2016) and Matt’s Gallery, London (X Marks the Bokship, 2015).
 She studied at Slade School of Fine Art and Central Saint Martins.